Automated Patch Assessment for Program Repair at Scale: Introduction

-Using the ground truth reference patch, we present a novel empirical study of automated patch assessment in this paper.
-The key novelty is the scale: we analyze 638 patches (189 in \cite{le:reliability-patch-assess}) from 14 repairs systems (8 in \cite{le:reliability-patch-assess}).
-Our automated patch assessment is based on test generation \cite{ase15-tests,cure-worse-15}: we generate tests using the behavior of the human-written patch as the oracle.
-If any automatically generated test fails on a machine patch, it is considered to be \textit{overfitting}.
-In this paper, we call this procedure RGT, standing for Random testing based on Ground Truth.
-Our study uses Evosuite \cite{evosuite} and Randoop \cite{randoop} as test generators and the collected 638 patches in our dataset are automatically assessed with \rgttotalnumber{} RGT tests generated (to our knowledge, largest number of tests ever reported in this context).
+In this paper, we consider automated patch assessment given a ground truth reference patch written by humans, as done by \citet{issta17-difftgen}, \citet{Le:overfitting} and \citet{zhongxing-EMSE18}.
+Having a ground truth reference patch is in line with the manual assessment based on the human-written patch, and enables us to compare them.
+Notably, there exist other works such as those by \citet{XiongIdentifyingPC-ICSE18-patchsim} and \citet{Opad} based on the opposite premise: the absence of a reference patch. \EMSErevision{We perform automated patch assessment technique using test generation: we generate tests based on the human-written patch, which encodes the correct program behavior considered as the oracles.
+If any automatically generated test fails on a machine patch, it means its behavior is different from the human-written patch's behavior and it is considered to be \textit{overfitting}.
+In this paper, we call this procedure RGT, standing for Random testing based on Ground Truth.} Our implementation uses Evosuite \citep{evosuite} and Randoop \citep{randoop} as test generators and the collected 638 patches in our dataset are automatically assessed with \rgttotalnumber{} RGT tests generated (to our knowledge, the largest number of tests ever reported in this context).

-The results of this study are novel and significant.
-First, we show that 10 patches from previous research classified as correct by their respective authors are actually overfitting.
-This result confirms the difficulty of manual patch assessment and strongly suggests to use automated patch assessment in program repair research.
-Second, we systematically analyze the false positive of RGT assessment that the failure of a generated test does not signal an overfitting patch, indicating important research directions for test generation.
-We demonstrate that the human patch is not the perfect ground truth.
-Third, we precisely measure the trade-off between the time spent for test generation and the benefits for automated patch assessment at scale.

-Our large scale study enables us to identify 12 major findings that have important implications for future research in the field of automatic program repair: these findings and their implications are summarized in Table \ref{findings}.